Codium-ai/pr-agent/docs/docs/installation/pr_agent_pro.md

 In the webhook definition form, fill in the following fields:
 URL: https://pro.gitlab.pr-agent.codium.ai/webhook

-Secret token: Your CodiumAI key
+Secret token: Your QodoAI key
 Trigger: Check the ‘comments’ and ‘merge request events’ boxes.
 Enable SSL verification: Check the box.